Nov 9th 2022

 People with antisocial personality disorder consistently show a lack of care toward others.
 This behavior can include violent or aggressive behavior towards people with no regret or guilt felt for their actions.
 Medical professionals can treat ASPD medication and therapeutic methods.

-Antisocial Personality Disorder is a mental disorder where a person has very little to no concept of right or wrong.
+Antisocial personality disorder, sometimes previously referred to as psychopathy or sociopathy, is a mental disorder where a person has very little to no concept of right or wrong.
 They will tend to:

 People with ASPD will show some of these significant symptoms: